 Even if you didn't file a claim, your insurance premium can increase after an accident.
 When will your rate go back down?

-One of the unfortunate consequences of a car crash is the impact on your car insurance premium.
-After an auto collision that results in an insurance claim, you can expect your rates to rise.
-Even if you don’t file a claim, your insurance company can raise your rates for as long as five years after an accident.
+One of the unfortunate consequences of a car crash is that you can expect your insurance premium to rise for as long as five years after an accident.
+While most insurance companies are certain to charge extra after an at-fault accident where damages to your vehicle exceed $2,000, your insurer can also raise your rates even if you don’t file a claim.
 Let’s examine why this is, by how much insurance rates typically increase after an accident, and how long rates take to decrease after a collision.

-Most insurance companies charge extra for three to five years after an at-fault accident in which damages to your vehicle exceed $2,000.
-You can expect your rate to rise by an extra $767 per year — that's a premium increase of almost 50% from the average rate without an accident ($1,548).
+After an accident, policyholders can expect insurance rates to rise by an extra $767 per year — that's a premium increase of almost 50% from the average rate without an accident ($1,548).
 Over three years, that's a whopping $2,300 of extra premiums you'll need to pay.
 Below, we illustrate how much in total premium an at-fault accident could cost.

 To further demonstrate the financial ramifications of a collision, we gathered car insurance rates from some of the most popular auto insurance companies in the US (methodology).
 See below how much a collision could cost, depending on which insurer you're with.